Kaisaan/DDS-Translation/NOTES.md

 **This translation uses the original, ASCII8 ROM for patching.**

 # Text Printing Routine
-Label 5080 is the text printing routine
+Label `$5080` is the text printing routine
-It loads text data from address stored in hl
+It loads text data from address stored in `hl`
-Prints text based on what's stored in de (XXYY Where XX is X position in pixels and YY is line number) Text colour (X) and highlight (Y) based on what's loaded in b
+Prints text location based on what's stored in `de` (XXYY Where XX is X position in pixels and YY is line number) Text colour (X) and highlight (Y) based on what's loaded in `b`

 |X or Y value|Colour|Colour Code|
 | --- | --- | --- |
 |0|Blank|#000000|